OguzhanKalelioglu/OguzhanKalelioglu/README.md

 # 💫 About Me:
-🔭 I’m currently working on Eker Süt Ürünleri<br>🌱 I’m currently using Vue.js, Nuxt js, Mongo DB, Strapi<br>⚡ I'm using GNU/Linux distros (Ubuntu)<br>📫 How to reach me: oguzhankalelioglu@pm.me
+🔭 I’m currently working on Eker Süt Ürünleri<br>🌱 I’m currently using Python, LLM, Oracle and PostreSQL DB, OpenAI API and SDK, Context Engineering is Future <br>⚡ I'm using GNU/Linux distros (Ubuntu)<br>📫 How to reach me: oguzhankalelioglu@pm.me

 ## 🌐 Socials: